Short Term

 At our North Ipswich Respite Centre and Mount Ommaney Respite Centre, we provide a familiar environment where your loved one can get the support they need while you take some time to rest and recharge from your role as a carer.
 Focal’s respite service is designed to meet the NDIS funding criteria, ensuring it directly addresses disability-related support needs.

-Bookings for this service are open initially to our existing Focal clients.
 If you are interested or would like to request a booking, let us know by completing the enquiry form and we will get in touch to discuss availability.

 Send an enquiry